bashexplode/cs2webconfig/README.md

 Once redirection is configured and functioning, ensure your C2 servers only allow ingress from the redirector and your trusted IPs (VPN, office ranges, etc).

 For a quick walkthrough on how to use this with Azure Application Services, check out the [wiki](https://github.com/bashexplode/cs2webconfig/wiki/Azure-Web-Application-Service-Usage)!

+IIS servers require the teamserver has a valid SSL certificate from a trusted provider.
+Let's Encrypt is a valid option.